2021 Tour Programme

 USA – Red Flag & Top Gun NAS Fallon (227103)

-6th - 13th March EXACT DATES TO BE CONFIRMED
+6th - 13th March CANCELLED DUE TO CORONA VIRUS

 This tour is being released before the actual dates of Red Flag 2021 are known but takes into account the 4 previous Red Flag-2s (RF-2s) held each year in February/March.
 You may either register your interest or book your place with the option of cancelling (with a full refund of your deposit), if the actual dates are not convenient once announced.